 Auto-fetched .

-Agno appears to have several advantages over Langfuse, particularly in popularity, maturity and licensing.
+Both Agno and Langfuse have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with Bash.
 However, they differ in their additional technology choices: Agno uses Python while Langfuse leverages JavaScript, CSS, Typescript, JSX, Next.js.